-An eye examination is far more than just a simple test of your eyes' efficiency
+Our eye examinations are far more than just a simple test of your eyes' efficiency

-It's also used to detect any eye disorders early enough to prevent serious damage.
-When you are coming to see us for an eye examination, please bring any spectacles you currently use.
-If you normally wear contact lenses and have booked an eye examination or contact lens check please come in wearing your contact lenses.
-If new to the practice and you wear contact lenses make a note of the solution you use to clean them and bring an empty packet or box from your lenses so we can record the specifications.
+Eye disorders early enough to prevent serious damage.
+When you come to see us for an eye examination, please bring any glasses you currently use.
+If you normally wear contact lenses and have booked an eye examination or contact lens check, please come in wearing your contact lenses.
+If new to the practice and you wear contact lenses, please make a note of the solution you use to clean them.
+Please also bring an empty packet or box from your lenses so we can record the specifications.

 Also, please bring a list of any current medication you have been prescribed, or eye drops you use.
 The repeat prescription slip you get from your GP is ideal for this.